TheDying0fLight/Plotter/README.md

 # Plotter

-Currently run by using "sbt run" in the terminal
+Run by using "sbt run" in the terminal

 # Buttons:

-f: input functions
+- f: input functions
-z: show current zoom
+- z: show current zoom